schmilly/schmilly.github.io/README.md

 Work in progress, currently shows seat by seat level Primary vote; Along with also allowing setting custom pref flows for polling data from 2022 and see resulting 2PP trends.
 Plans to implement ability to simulate flows and changes calculated from 2022 -> Poll in invidual seats as well to render flows and changes in Parliament map.

 ##### Known Bugs/Issues:
-- [ ] Can't reset Zoom of 2PP Chart
 - [X] *Many* Spelling mistakes - thanks to @hindsight_apple on Twitter for pointing out the issues (https://twitter.com/hindsight_apple/status/1792376323551408563)
-- [ ] For some reason; with some polls and in combination with some seats will result in "Other" vote being negative.
+- [ ] Sometimes when calculating seat vote based certain polls can lead to negative values for other vote
+      - Example Canberra Electorate with 25/08/2022 Roy Morgan Poll leas to a negative other count and breaks chart
 - [ ] Render Poll to Parliament button doesn't work
+- [ ] Can't Reset 2PP Chart Zoom

 ##### Planned features and further support:
 - [ ] Re-implement ability to view 2PP from multiple different terms